 Priscus accepted the box with needles so she could work more freely.
 Ginny, who was being tested for new robes, stared at him.
 He avoided her look, and turned to the rest of them.
 It seemed like they were all looking at him.
 Priscus turned his eyes to the floor and did not look up once.
-May as well play a shy teenager while he was at it.
+May as well play a shy young man while he was at it.

 "How old are you, dear?" he suddenly heard Molly ask.

 He looked up, unsure if she was speaking to him.
 And she was.
-She smiled at him and he timidly replied:
+She smiled at him and he replied:

 Priscus shook his head.
 The two adult Weasleys frowned.

-"You don't go to school?"
+"You didn't go to school?"
 Arthur asked.

 "No, sir," Priscus replied.

 "He became an orphan at a young age," Madam Malkin said.
 "Never could afford school, but he's a gentleman all the same."